RAugadh/LuxTravels/README.md

 ## Setup .ENV

 -   Rename .env.example to .env
--   Edit your database credentials
+-   Set your database credentials
--   Create a database with PhpMyAdmin
+-   Create a database
--   Edit your Mailtrap credentials
+-   Set your Mailtrap credentials

 ## Install dependency